mrchainman/CLI-Talk/README.md

 - [ ] Make code more "pythonic"

 ## Usage
+run 'pip install -r requirements.txt' to install the needed packages (at the moment there is only 1)

 Just run './main.py' from the bin folder.
 The first time you will need to configure it through the wizard, then everything will be fetched automatically the next time you run it.